Heejae-L/Heejae-L/README.md

 In parallel, I am actively developing interactive software using C# and WPF, following the MVVM architecture.
 This experience has strengthened my interest in software design patterns and scalable application development.

-Recently, I’ve also been expanding my interest into backend development, aiming to connect intelligent AI systems with robust real-world applications.

-Currently, I am pursuing a master's degree in Korea, with the goal of continuing AI research at the PhD level in the United States.

 <br/><br/>